vyapp/vy/README.md

 What did Bram Moolenaar say about vy?
 =====================================

-When i visited Bram in the beginning of vy development he told me that the philosophy behind vy was great.
-He said that if i managed to do it extremely modular and clear it had a great chance to substitute vim in the future.
+When I visited Bram in the beginning of vy development he told me that the philosophy behind vy was great.
+He said that if I managed to do it extremely modular and clear it had a great chance to substitute vim in the future.

 I'm working on a ncurses based library with a symmetrical archicture to python tkinter.
 Once it is done